pallets/flask/docs/patterns/javascript.rst

 when submitting an HTML form.
 JSON can represent more complex data, but unless you need that it's better to stick with the simpler format.
-When sending JSON data, the ``Content-Type: application/json`` header must be sent as well, otherwise Flask will return a 400 error.
+When sending JSON data, the ``Content-Type: application/json`` header must be sent as well, otherwise Flask will return a 415 Unsupported Media Type error.

 .. code-block:: javascript